alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 **Accessible only by Phraseanet administrators**, this screen allows to manage tasks that help in operating the application.
-The tasks are listed in a table that indicates the task identifier, its name, and if it is active or not.
+The tasks are listed in a table that indicates the task identifier, its name and working state.

-Right click on the pop-up menu of the task to :
+Right click on the pop-up menu of the task to:

 * Start or stop a task
-* Edit the settings of a task (It has to be stopped first)
+* Edit the settings of a task (it has to be stopped first)

 New task
 ********

-The task settings in Phraseanet allows to set up treatments automatisms.
+The task settings in Phraseanet allows to set up automatic treatments.
-The standard version of the solution is delivered with a set usable of tasks :
+The standard version of the Phraseanet is delivered with a set usable of tasks:

 * Indexation task
-* Creation of sub-definitions
+* Creation of subview
 * Writing metadatas

-Administrators can add others :
+Administrators can add others:

-* Select one of the task templates available in the drop-down menu **New Task**
+* Select a task template in the **New Task** drop-down menu
-* Edit the taks settings in the XML view or graphical form
+* Edit the taks settings in the graphic interface or the XML

 .. image:: ../../images/Administration-editertache1.jpg
     :align: center

-* Click on **Validate** to save the changes
+* Click on **Validate** to save changes

 In some cases, the graphical view simulates the task's execution.